Everything we know about the Obi-Wan Kenobi series on Disney+

 "This is quite a dark time we're coming into with him," Chow added at the time.
 "Just being a Jedi is not safe.
 There are Jedi hunters out there… We couldn't tell the story of Obi-Wan Kenobi without addressing Anakin or Vader.
 We all definitely see Obi-Wan and Darth Vader get into it again."

 As for other Star Wars alumni?
 Joel Edgerton and Bonnie Piesse are returning for the show as well.
 The pair played Luke Skywalker's Uncle Owen and Aunt Beru in the prequel trilogy, adopting the young boy after the death of Padme (Natalie Portman) at the end of Revenge of the Sith.
-The inclusion of Owen and Beru also raises the question of whether the show will feature a young version of Luke.
+Plus, we also know that the show will feature a young version of Luke.
 During the events of the show, he'd be about 10 years old — and presumably learning how to shoot womp rats on Tatooine.

 A galaxy of new faces